galette/galettedoc/source/installation/galette.rst

 Database parameters
 -------------------

 On that screen, select your database type, and enter hostname, database name, user name and password.
-Tables prefix is usefull if you do not have a Galette dedicated database, defult proposal should be ok but you can choose what you want :)
+Tables prefix is usefull if you do not have a Galette dedicated database, default proposal should be ok but you can choose what you want :)

 .. image:: ../_styles/static/images/installation/3_bdd.png
    :scale: 70%
    :align: center

 This step is the same for installation and update processes.
 If a configuration file already exists, Galette will grab the informations to pre fill the form (not for the password).
-When upgrading, double check the prefix fit the eisting one.
+When upgrading, double check the prefix fit the existing one.

 Checks
 ------